 Each child will react differently to the news about divorce.
 Some may briefly cry, but then may act as if they didn’t hear it.
 Ignoring this fact is their way of thinking things will sort themselves out.
 Other children may keep changing the subject.
 They may refuse to listen altogether.
 Some may be very emotional and won’t stop crying for days.
 Others won’t show emotion; they will bury it deep inside.

 Eugene is an Australian-based blogger for CareersBooster, who is into stand-up comedy.
 His favorite comedians are Louis CK and George Carlin.
-A good morning laugh is what keeps Eugene upbeat and motivated throughout the harsh day.
+A good morning laugh is what keeps Eugene upbeat and motivated throughout a difficult day.